 You will find numerous historic pubs, trendy bars and wine bars; so many options that you would be spoilt for choice.
 Try bar-hopping along this lively street and soak up the nightlight of Bologna.

 Visiting the entire city of Bologna in 2 days can be a whirlwind.
-There is a lot to see, a lot to do, and a lot to experience here.
+There is a lot to see, do, and experience in Bologna.
 Hopefully using this 2 day itinerary for Bologna, you will be able to visit the most important landmarks of the city without the need to rush too much.

 It will also take you a bit off the beaten track and help you discover some of the hidden gems that will give you insight into Italian culture.

 After this amazing weekend in this culturally-rich city, you will definitely leave with a pleasant taste of everything the city has to offer!